 Monitors

-Some models can be connected to a dual-link graphics card, which gives a frequency of 24 Hz.
-However, this is achieved by using an external splitter box that converts the dual-link signal into two single-link signals for the monitor.
+Additionally, some models can work with dual-link graphics cards.
+This setup allows a frequency of 24Hz.
+Yet, it requires an external splitter box.
+This box converts the dual-link signal into two single-link signals for the monitor.

 Digital Features

-- Minimum clock frequency: 21 Hz Maximum clock frequency for a single connection: 165 MHz
+- Minimum clock frequency: 21 Hz.
+Maximum clock frequency for a single connection: 165 MHz

 - Maximum Clock Speed for Dual Connection – Cable Only Limited